 - (a) The Notified Party is a party with an interest in the site who can be advised when an Initiator sends a Service Order Request to a Recipient for action.
-The intent of a notification is to give related parties visibility of activities undertaken by a Recipient. - (b) Notified parties who receive a notification are not being requested by the Initiator to take any action .
-A Notified Party may, however, choose to use a notification as a trigger for any internal business process that they so choose. - (c) It is the responsibility of the party receiving the B2B Communication as a Notified Party to process the notifications as they see fit. - (d) Notified Parties should only reject a notification if it relates to a NMI that they are not responsible for.
+The intent of a notification is to give related parties visibility of activities undertaken by a Recipient. - (a)(b) The use of the Notified Party Transaction is mandatory for re-energisation and de-energisation Service Orders where remote service are operating and either Service Provider may be undertaking deenergisation services.
+In these instances: - (i) the Initiator is required to send a Service Order to one Party and a Notified Party Trasnsaction to the Other Party. - (ii) The Recipients of a Notified Party Transaction are not being requested by the Initiator to take any action except to treat the Notified Party Transaction in a similar way that a Service Order is managed using coincident logic for Re-energisation Service Orders.
+That is, recipients will cancel any pending De-energisation Service Orders where the re-energisation notification falls within the coincident 5 business day window, in accordance with the B2B Service Order Procedures. - (iii) The Recipients of the Notified Party are not expected to undertake a re-energisation if the deenergisation of the NMI has already occurred and cannot respond to a Notified Party to advise of that de-energisation. - a. -A Notified Party may also choose to use a Notified Party Transaction linked to any other Service Order notification as a trigger for any internal business process that they determine relevant. - b.
+It is the responsibility of the party receiving the B2B Communication as a Notified Party to process the notifications as described in the B2B Service Order Procedures. - c.
+Notified Parties should only reject a Notified Party Transaction if it relates to a NMI that they are not responsible for.
 All other data provided in the message to the Notified Party is for information purposes only, and the Notified party must not reject the notification on the basis of that content.
-If the Notified Party has concerns about the content they are receiving in these messages they should contact the Initiator to discuss and resolve the concern. - (e) The suggested Notified Parties for each B2B Communication is defined in Table 1Error!
-Reference source not found.
+If the Notified Party has concerns about the content they are receiving in these messages they should contact the Initiator to discuss and resolve the concern. - e.d.
+Participants must be aware that cancelled service orders do not have an associated Notified Party Transaction. - d.e.
+The suggested Notified Parties for each B2B Communication is defined in Table 1.